-The requirements are the completion, with a general average grade of seventy per cent, of one hundred and twenty hours, required and elective, as set forth below; the completion, before the last term of residence, of sixty points of hotel-practice credit as defined on page 27; and the completion, during the first terms of residence, of the University requirement in military science and tactics (page 15).
+The requirements are the completion of one hundred and twenty hours, required and elective, as set forth below; the completion, before the last term of residence, of sixty points of hotel-practice credit as defined on page 27; and the completion, during the first terms of residence, of the University requirement in military science and tactics (page 15).

-The specifically required courses given in the statement of the curriculum by years on pages 24 and 25 account for eighty-one of the total of one hundred and twenty hours.
+The specifically required courses given in the statement of the curriculum by years on pages 24 and 25 account for eighty-four of the total of one hundred and twenty hours.
 From the list of hotel electives below, some combination of courses the credit for which totals at least eighteen hours is also to be taken.
 The remaining hours may be earned in courses chosen at will, with the approval of the adviser, from courses offered by any college of the University, provided only that the regular requirements for admission to the courses chosen are met.